 Integration in Progress

-In Enneagram theory, Type 3s move toward Type 6 qualities during integration: authenticity, commitment, deep connection beyond achievement.
+In Enneagram theory, Type 3s move toward Type 6 qualities during integration: authenticity, commitment, connection beyond achievement.

-Swift's current phase shows this growth:
+Swift's current phase shows this:

 Authenticity over image.
 She's publicly happy despite critics finding it "less interesting."
 Private texts leaked showing unfiltered opinions.
 She's letting people see the person, not just the performer.